opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/secret-management.md

 ## Challenges and Solutions

-1. **Initial Setup**: Required careful configuration of AWS IAM permissions.
+1. **Initial Setup**: Required detailed IAM role configurations to ensure secure access to secrets.
 2. **Multi-Region Support**: Solved by using environment-specific patches for different AWS regions.

 ## Good Practices We Follow